-Center for Academic Success
+Center for Academic Success (CAS)

 The Center for Academic success (CAS) is committed to maximizing the academic potential of each student by empowering them to move seamlessly throughout their educational program.
-The CAS is devoted to help all students meet their individual goals regardless of age, gender, race or physical ability
+The CAS is devoted to helping all students meet their individual goals and academic success regardless of age, gender, race or physical ability.

-Students Needing Psychological Services
+Students Needing Counseling Services

 Sometimes students find themselves in need of assistance to learn how to deal with various psychological and social issues.
 AUHS provides a safe and confidential place to talk with a professional about concerns or problems, no matter how minor or serious, which might interfere with personal growth or academic achievement.
-To schedule an appointment, contact Student Affairs/Services at (562) 988-2278 extension 2019.
+To schedule an appointment, contact AUHS Counselor at auhscounselor@auhs.edu or (562) 988-2278.